 Depression is one of the fastest-growing mental problems.
 Many studies have revealed that more people around the world are suffering from depression – unfortunately, most of them in silence.
 The problem is especially prevalent in the U.S.

 Depression should not be ignored.
-This guide will sensitize you to everything there is to know about depression: what it is, what causes it, its symptoms, treatment, and recovery, and much more!
+The ultimate guide to getting over depression will sensitize you to everything there is to know about depression: what it is, what causes it, its symptoms, treatment, and recovery, and much more!

 Demystifying Depression – What Is It?